-Drunk boater gets 5 years in 2 deaths
+Drunk boater gets 5 years for deaths on St. Clair River

 Port Huron — A drunken Clinton Township boater was sentenced to at least five years in prison Tuesday for a crash that killed two people near Harsens Island in St. Clair County.